 await database.ExecuteStatementAsync(query);

+}

+'''

 The previous method simply executes the query against the opened database.
-In the sample, we create a People table with two fields, N me and Su name .
+In the sample, we create a People table with two fields, Name and Surname.

 The query, instead, can contain some dynamic parameters or return some values.
 In this case, we need to introduce a new class called Statement as demonstrated in the following sample: